 By having a production or pre-set type Torque Wrench, it eliminates the possibility of the operator selecting the incorrect scale, i.e. 20Nm instead of 20ft. lbs, and ensures correct tension of fasteners every time.

-These wrenches, like every torque wrench, still require regular calibration testing to ensure that the wrench is operating within the standards (AS 4115 1993, ISO 6789).
+These wrenches, like every torque wrench, still require regular calibration testing to ensure that the wrench conforms within the standards (ISO 6789-1:2017).

 So if you think that a production style wrench would suit your industry sector, call Tom @ TWCS to discuss your needs and see which production style wrench would suit your application.